5 Methods of Medical Cannabis Consumption

 4. Wait for at least one more hour.

-5. If necessary, consume part or all of the remaining product.
+5. If necessary, consume part or all of the remaining herbal medicine.

 Do not operate heavy machinery, motor vehicles, boats, or motorcycles while taking edible medication.
 Do not use if you are pregnant, nursing or caring for an infant.
-Do be are of your surroundings and possible hazards, and prepare for your needs before taking medication.
+Be aware of your surroundings and possible hazards, and prepare for your needs before taking medication.

 Remember: Edibles can vary greatly in potency.
 Products often contain multiple doses or lesser doses of medicine.
 Weight, metabolism, and eating habits can alter dosage effects.
-Taking medication on an empty stomach can intensify medicinal effects.
-Learn dosage management that works for you when ingesting cannabis medicine.
+Eating medical cannabis on an empty stomach can intensify effects.
+Learn dosage management that works for you when ingesting herbal medicine.